THE BONACKERS Documentary

 Over the years, I’ve created programming for institutions like PBS, the Smithsonian, the Brennan Center for Justice, and schools and museums across the country.
 I’ve always been drawn to content that builds community, sparks action and inspires change.

-The Bonackers is my directorial debut and first independent documentary, and I'm passionate about introducing people to this little-known community on the east end of Long Island, sharing their salt of the sea sagas, wisdom, culture, and traditions.
+THE BONACKERS is my directorial debut and first independent documentary, and I'm passionate about introducing people to this little-known community on the east end of Long Island, sharing their salt of the sea sagas, wisdom, culture, and traditions.
 We’ve been generating awareness about their struggles with community-based conversations too.

 Thank you for joining me on this venture!